-Since proving a negative fact is almost impossible, panelists in UDRP proceedings have generally agreed that it is sufficient for the Complainant to establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to the Respondent.
+Since proving a negative fact is almost impossible, Panelists in UDRP proceedings have generally agreed that it is sufficient for the Complainant to establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to the Respondent.

-In the case at issue, the Complainant argued that it had never authorised the Respondent to register the Schneider Electric trademark in a domain name, and that it had never licensed its trademark to the Respondent.
+In the case at issue, the Complainant argued that it had never authorised the Respondent to register the PEPSICO trademark in a domain name, and that it had never licensed its trademark to the Respondent.

 Furthermore, the Respondent has not demonstrated any use of the disputed domain name in connection with a bona fide offering of goods and services or a legitimate non-commercial or fair use of the disputed domain name.
+On the contrary, the Respondent has impersonated the Complainant, in a fraudulent way.